jzw2/rust-capr/docs/main.typ

 It is important to note that this a rough convention.
 The notation is inadequate to describe all types of sound law change.
 Authors will usually need to supplement this notation with english language explanations.

+== Computational Linguistics

+It would seem that this notation would easily be read by a computer.
+Indeed, it is not hard to write a computer program that, given a set of words, and the sound laws that are known, to then write a computer program that transduces this.

+There are many benefits of this doing this.
+Is that we now have _verification_ of the sound laws.
+A linguist would otherwise be the only source of trust.
+As the amount of sound changes is usually non trivial, it is not hard to accidentally forget to apply a law, or apply it in the wrong order.

 - formal notation -> auto trandcution
 - current standrad is primitve keep in your head